JakeWharton/jakewharton.com/_posts/2019-11-21-public-api-challenges-in-kotlin.md

  }
 ```

 There is no annotation to hide the setter functions from Kotlin callers.
-They're far better served by mutating the properties in an `apply { }` block.
+While not essential, they're far better served by mutating the properties in an `apply { }` block.

 #### Constructor

-Speaking of Kotlin callers, by virtue of making the primary constructor private we've removed the idiomatic means of creating a `Person` for Kotlin.
+By virtue of making the primary constructor private we've removed the idiomatic means of creating a `Person` for Kotlin.
 Instead of a builder, Kotlin prefers default parameter values and named arguments.
 The `@JvmSynthetic` annotation can't be used to hide constructors from Java, so we need to purse a different approach.

 There is a convention of defining a top-level function whose name is the same as a type which we can use to replicate the constructor.